 Do you want a private departure for this trip?
 We can do it, please send us your request mentioning that you would like a private departure.

 The trip starts on Sunday and finishes on Thursday with pick-ups and drop-offs in Punta Arenas, Puerto Natales or El Calafate.
-Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times from both Chile and Argentina.
+Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times.

 This is the right trip for energetic people who like to be active and have a spirit of adventure and a positive attitude.
 During this trek you will walk a total of 61kms /38mi.
 On the map, in the itinerary section, click on the walking person icon for daily information.